 Mercury - Is visible at dawn beginning on the 15th, rising to 25° on the 30th.

-Venus - Not Visible
+Venus - Is Visible after sunset.

 Uranus - is best viewed before midnight.

 Full Moon occurs on January 6th, at 1509 hrs PST, 2209 hrs U.T.

 Last Quarter Moon occurs on January 14th at 1811 hrs PST, 0211 hrs U.T. on 15-Jan

 New Moon occurs on January 21st at 1254 hrs PST, 2054 hrs U.T.